 \subsection{Performance Evaluation}

-To evaluate the performance of $1, 2, \dots, w$ week ahead predictions by a model $\mathbf{x_i}$, we obtain its shapelet space representation $f(\mathbf{x_i})$ and compare it to the shapelet space representation $f(\mathbf{g})$ ground truth vector $\mathbf{g}$.
+To evaluate the performance of $1, 2, \dots, w$ week ahead predictions by a model $\mathbf{x_i}$, we obtain its shapelet-space representation $f(\mathbf{x_i})$ and compare it to the shapelet-space representation $f(\mathbf{g})$ ground truth vector $\mathbf{g}$.
 The comparison is done through cosine similarity.
 Specifically, we define shapelet-space score as

 We favor cosine similarity over Euclidean distance for performance measure as cosine similarity results in a bounded measure in $[-1, 1]$.
 To assess the agreement between predictions from $n$ available models, we take the average pairwise similarity across the representations of all the available models.
 Specifically, we define inter-model agreement as